Bicyclists hope to carve out a greater share of Ellsworth’s roads

 He’d like to see Water Street and Bayside Road have wider paved shoulders, like Route 1A toward Bangor does, he said.
 And bike lanes that local students could use to ride bikes to and from Ellsworth Elementary Middle School would encourage children to ride bikes more in general.

-At a more basic level, he said it would be amazing if Ellsworth had downtown bike racks.
-There are racks at the city’s schools, both of which are within easy biking distance from downtown, but none at City Hall or along the city’s bustling Main Street.
+At a more basic level, he said it would be amazing if Ellsworth had more downtown bike racks.
+Currently there are racks at the city’s schools, both of which are within easy biking distance from downtown, one at the city’s library and another at City Hall.

 “Not only would cyclists welcome having a place to park their bikes, it would also send a message to the world that we are a bike-friendly community,” Markosian said.

-Note: Correction: a previous version of this story misstated the number of bike racks in downtown Ellsworth.